 6. Design a card game

-If you want students to really engage deeply with characters and plot, ask them to create a card game based on the book, or series, you are ready.
+If you want students to really engage deeply with characters and plot, ask them to create a card game (lesson plan) based on the book, or series, you are ready.
 Trading cards are fun, but the cards that students really love assign points to people or characters and can be played against one another.

 7. Create a visual poem